Which Insects Have Humans Domesticated Throughout History?

 The lesser Queensland fruit fly (Drosophila melanogaster).
 Source: insectimages.org

 Whether it’s for the products they create, the services they do, or simply as a meal, human beings have shown interest in domesticating animals since the advent of civilization.
-Insects certainly did not fall outside scope of human attention!
+Insects certainly did not fall outside the scope of human attention!

 Author Image

-By Greg BeyerBA History & Linguistics, Journalism DiplomaGreg specializes in African History.
-He holds a BA in History & Linguistics and a Journalism Diploma from the University of Cape Town.
-A former English teacher, he now excels in academic writing and pursues his passion for art through drawing and painting in his free time.
+By Greg BeyerBA History & Linguistics, Journalism DiplomaGreg is an editor specializing in African history as well as the history of conflict from prehistoric times to the modern era.
+A prolific writer, he has authored over 400 articles for TheCollector.
+He is a former teacher with a BA in History & Linguistics from the University of Cape Town.
+Greg excels in academic writing and finds artistic expression through drawing and painting in his free time.